 - Hear about the men and women who planned and organized the March and the key role played by Black Washingtonians.

-- Find out why organizations like the National Council for Negro Women and its executive director Dorothy Height were crucial to the March’s success—and why their contributions were downplayed on August 28.
+- Find out why organizations led by Black women like Daisy Bates of Little Rock, AR, and Dorothy Height of the National Council for Negro Women were crucial to the March’s success—and why their contributions were downplayed on August 28.

 - Relive the March through the perspective of then 12-year-old Edith Lee-Payne, a photo of whom has become an iconic image of the March.

-- Stand where Dr. Martin Luther King, Jr. delivered his “I Have a Dream” speech and see where he completed its final draft.
+- Stand where Dr. Martin Luther King, Jr. delivered his “I Have a Dream” speech and see where his legacy has been memorialized in the nation’s capital.

 And more!

-If you like this Washington walking tour, you might also like: Black History in Lafayette Park and U Street.
+If you like this Washington walking tour, you might also like: Black History in Lafayette Park and City Within a City: U Street.